ned-chambers/Que_Faire_a_Paris_Event_Planner/README.md

 *View the project on Tableau Public*: [Que Faire à Paris - Tableau Public](https://public.tableau.com/app/profile/ned.chambers/viz/que_faire_a_paris_dashboard_public/QuefaireParis)

-*N.B.
-Following significant changes in the data structure of the source file on the Paris Open Data platform, the data pipeline is currently non-functional.
+*Update: Following significant changes in the data structure of the source file on the Paris Open Data platform in March 2025, the data pipeline is currently non-functional.
 We are looking to rebuild and adapt the ETL pipeline accordingly in the future.
-For now, please consult the static Tableau Public version of the dashboard to see its original functionality and design.*
+For now, please consult the static Tableau Public version of the dashboard via the link above to experience a snapshot of the dashboard's original functionality and design.*

 ---